cschwarz-stat-sfu-ca/BTSPAS/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were 2 NOTES:
+There were 1 NOTES:

-*Version contains large components (2020.1.1)
+*Version contains large components (2020.2.2)

-  This is the 2020 release of the package.
+  This is the minor bug fix for the 2020 release of the package.

-*New maintainer:
-    Carl J Schwarz <cschwarz.stat.sfu.ca@gmail.com>
-  Old maintainer(s):
-    Carl J Schwarz <cschwarz@stat.sfu.ca>
-  Maintainer: 'Carl J Schwarz <cschwarz.stat.sfu.ca@gmail.com>'

-I have retired from SFU and now use my gmail.address.

 ## Reverse dependencies
 None.